yochaigal/cairn/wip/2e/creating-monsters.md

 - Special: Can transform into a fox or a maiden with one fox leg hidden (same stats) at will

 _**Using the example above, I can see that she:**_
-- She appears as a 7-foot tall human woman with the head of a fox.
+- She appears as a 7-foot tall human woman with the leg of a fox.
 - She doesn't have super high HP, and she's quite fast.
 - Her **ML** is pretty high, and she's obviously quite willful.
 - She is agile and lithe.